inverted-tree/nixos-config/scripts/README.md

 ```

 > [!NOTE]
 > Additional arguments will be exported and substituted using `envsubst`.
-Thus, they will only have effect in a custom template since there are no other substitutions available in the [default template](../templates/hosts/default.tmpl).
+Thus, they will only have effect if the template features the corresponding substitutions.
+The you can find the default template [here](../templates/hosts/default.tmpl).

 ---